In this blog we are going to discuss email spoofing, and how can the organization prevent this attack.

 In this technique, the fraudster sends an email on behalf of others by using an email address.

-Spoofing the sender’s address makes an email legitimate and increases the likelihood of someone opening an email or its attachments.
+However, Spoofing the sender’s address makes an email legitimate and increases the likelihood of someone opening an email or its attachments.

 As per the survey conducted by Forbes magazine, Fraudsters send around 1.3 Billion spoofing emails every single day.